O’Rourke builds anticipation for 2020 announcement – but will Beto bubble burst?

 That trip came under attack from New York Times reporter Lisa Lerer, who argued that no female politician could get away with O’Rourke’s style of exploring a presidential campaign bid.

-“Imagine, they say, if Beto were Betsy,” Lisa Lerer, a reporter, wrote in The New York Times.
+“Imagine, they say, if Beto were Betsy,” Lerer wrote in the Times.
 “What would the reception have been if a female candidate left her three small children home and spent several weeks traveling the country, posting stream-of-consciousness diary entries?
 Or if she chose to forgo a Senate race that would provide a greater opportunity for victory?”

 O’Rourke, in a much-anticipated early February interview with Oprah Winfrey, said he’d make a 2020 decision “really soon … before the end of this month.”